 - Cue #1: “I see what you’re doing.
 Please turn it off (and give me the device).
 I want you to know that I love you, and we are going to work through this together.”

 - Cue #2: “I need to talk with you about something.
 Recently I found some searches and websites for pornography on the iPad (or other mobile device).
 I’m not mad at you, but I need to understand why they are there.
 Could you tell me how you first found out about pornography and how long you’ve been looking at it?”

 Have you had conversations with your kids about pornography?
 Do you think these role plays are helpful?
 Please join the conversation and leave a comment.
 Thank you!

 Other Helpful Resources:

 Jeffrey J. Ford, LMFT, has a series of five helpful YouTube videos: The Five Cs: What if my child has been exposed

-Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids by Kristen A. Jenson, MA and Gail Poyner, PhD, illustrated by Debbie Fox.
+Good Pictures Bad Pictures: Porn-Proofing Today’s Young Kids by Kristen A. Jenson, MA, illustrated by Debbie Fox.
 A read-aloud book to educate young kids about the addictive nature of pornography before they’re exposed and empower them with an action plan to reject it when they’re exposed.